THE ATO HAS REVEALED THEY ARE CRACKING DOWN ON PROPERTY DEDUCTIONS THIS YEAR!

 Investment Property Deductions Are on the ATO’s Radar

-Statistics recently published by the Australian Taxation Office (ATO) reveal that the vast majority of property investors are aged 40 years or older and they earn less than $80,000 per annum.
-If you are a property investor then it is important you take note!
+Investment property deductions are often a grey area for some investors.
+Statistics recently published by the Australian Taxation Office (ATO) reveal the majority of property investors are aged 40 or older, and earn less than $80,000 per annum.
+If you’re a property investor then it’s important you take note!

 CAPITAL WORKS V REPAIRS

 Repairs restore things that are broken or damaged to their original condition and may be immediately claimed as a tax deduction.
 Improvements or substantial renovations, alter or improve the condition of the property and may be tax-deductible over a number of years.

 Items in need of repair at the time you purchase a property are referred to as ‘initial repairs’.
 Initial repairs are also tax-deductible over a number of years as opposed to being immediately tax-deductible.

 You can only claim expenses (interest, repairs, insurance etc.) in relation to a holiday home as tax-deductible during the periods the property is rented or genuinely available for rent.

 Furthermore, if the property is rented for less than market value to friends and family, then your tax deduction will be limited to the amount of rent received.